bjakja/Kainote/README.md

 Plsease Note: Bata is a unstable versions, and if you have any question you can reach out to us on [Discord](https://discord.gg/8kNAxDFgwj).

+## Contributing a translations
+Want to help translate Kainote to your language?
+You can easily help by utilizing a service we use called **Weblate**.
+Visit our translation project [here](https://hosted.weblate.org/engage/kainote/?utm_source=widget).

 ## FAQ

 You can reach out to us on [Discord](https://discord.gg/8kNAxDFgwj).